 The following is a guest post by Alan Kalman.

-Alan Kalman is an instructor for the AARP Foundation Tax-Aide Program in Santa Fe, NM.
-He has a Masters of Science in Taxation from San Jose State University.
-Through the AARP Foundation Tax-Aide Program, AARP Foundation provides online tax counseling as a public service, and cannot guarantee the accuracy of the information provided.
+Mr. Kalman has a Masters of Science in Taxation from San Jose State University.
+He currently is an instructor and volunteer with the AARP Foundation Tax-Aide Program in Santa Fe, N.M.
+He owns and maintains the website Tax Resources on The Web as a public service.
+Through the AARP Foundation Tax-Aide program, AARP Foundation provides online tax counseling as a public service, and cannot guarantee the accuracy of the information provided.
 Your taxes are your responsibility.
 You are solely responsible for what you do in your own tax situation.